CASFRI/CASFRI/docs/specifications/README.md

 ### ACQUISITION_DATE

-The attribute **ACQUISITION_DATE** identifies the date at which the inventory data was acquired.
+The attribute **ACQUISITION_DATE** identifies the date at which the inventory data was acquired by the CASFRI project.

 | Values | Description |
 | :----- | :-------------- |